ayommuharrom/yuhu/README.md

-# latihan
+# Training
-ini coba coba github

-saya sedang mencoba coba
+I try to use github
+I just try

+-like algorithm